destroflyer/maniascript/docs/basics/types.md

 Comparing texts via operators such as `>` will alphabetically compare them character by character.
 A character occurring later in the alphabet will be considered greater than a character occurring earlier.

 ## Class
-While classes do exist in ManiaScript and can be used, there is no way to create custom classes.
+While classes do exist in ManiaScript and can be used, there is no way to create custom classes or create instances of a class (also called objects) yourself.
+In other words, all classes and objects are coming from the ingame API.

 When a variable of a class type does not have an instance assigned to it, its value is `Null`.
 Default value is `Null`.

 Object properties and methods can be accessed via `.`: